lauringlab/CodonShuffle/README.md

 * When selected, CodonShuffle.py will generate graphs of distributions of values for all genomic features

+--seed Random seed

+* Allows for use of a random seed.

 -h Help

 * Help menu